-In this form, any number of columns may be omitted.
-If the name you want to give the binding is the same as the name of the column, you can write instead stored_relation{col1}, which is the same as stored_relation{col1}.
+In this form, any number of columns may be omitted, and columns may come in any order.
+If the name you want to give the binding is the same as the name of the column, you can write instead stored_relation{col1}, which is the same as stored_relation{col1}: col1}.